 Gangteng Monastery is another must see on the tourist trail in Bhutan; it boasts colourful temples, a famous 11 faced Avalokitesvara Lhakhang Buddhist statue, Shedra’s Assembly Hall, and a (too large for my liking) collection of weapons and armoury.

 The renowned Paro Taktsang Dzong (try saying that fast) is built into the cliffside above the Paro Valley, around 10,000 feet above sea level.
-The sacred site is a relic of historical Tibet; the complex was built up around one of the 13 caves where Guru Padmasambhava meditated.
+The sacred site is a relic of historical Tibet; the complex was built up around one of the 13 caves, where Guru Padmasambhava (one of the founders of Buddhism in Tibet) meditated.
 They are all known as Tiger's Nests and this one is truly breath-taking – in both senses of the word.
 The gold plated pagoda like towers, colourful flags, golden prayer wheels, and cave temple totally rewards the effort it takes to get there.
 The trek up is a real struggle as the altitude takes its toll.
 I climb for four hours, with several stops to rest my lungs.
 The return journey is a different matter.
 My guide is astonished when I run down the track in much less than an hour.
 So am I.

-Darts and archery are the national sports and competitions are taking place on the sides of the road as we motor through.
+Darts and archery are the national sports.
+Competitions are taking place by the sides of the road as we motor through.
 The archers wear brightly coloured skirts with a series of swinging tails.

-Tibet is a long time travel ambition, ever since I had read The Third Eye, by Tuesday Lobsang Rampa as a twelve year old (Rampa was later revealed to be a plumber from Devon called Cyril Hoskins) and I was desperate to see the Potala Palace and the home of the Tibetan Buddhists.
-Tibet has been booked previously yand cancelled due to landslides on the route (I should have taken more note).
+Tibet is a long time travel ambition, ever since I had read The Third Eye, by Tibetan monk, Tuesday Lobsang Rampa, as a twelve year old.
+(Rampa was later revealed to be a plumber from Devon called Cyril Hoskins.)
+I was desperate to see the Potala Palace and the home of the Tibetan Buddhists.
+Tibet has been booked previously and cancelled, due to landslides on the route (I should have taken more note).
 The border has been closed several times over recent years, by China.